apgeorg/ros_slack_service/README.md

-# ros_slack_service
+# Slack Service
-Send messages from your robot to your slack channel.
+A ROS based slack service for sending messages from your robot to your slack channel.